uppedtrout/Better-config/README.md

 Shupi yi arkhish Uppu yush!
 ZI DINGIR GAL KESHSHEBA KANPA!
-(This to be recited Seven times in the Circle of Flour before the AGA MASS SSARATU when it is found that the worshippers of TIAMAT are raising Powers against thee or thyDownloaded from www.holybooks.com neighbourhood.
+(This to be recited Seven times in the Circle of Flour before the AGA MASS SSARATU when it is found that the worshippers of TIAMAT are raising Powers against thee or thy neighbourhood.
 Or, it may said when the Great Bear is suspended from his Tail in the Heavens, which is the Time the baneful worshippers gather for their Rites, and by which they mark their calendar.
 The mercy of ANU be upon thee!)